-A true story about a snake that accepted a ride in a sun hat and nearly got stuck!
+A true story about a snake that accepted a ride in a sun hat and got hooked!

 What now?
 Even small adders are venomous!
 What was the snake doing on the open beach far from vegetation, safety and presumably lunch?